ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    DMARC permits Identifier Alignment, based on the result of an SPF authentication, to be strict or relaxed.

+Kucherawy (ed), et al.  Expires 28 September 2020              [Page 10]

+Internet-Draft                  DMARCbis                      March 2020

    In relaxed mode, the [RFC3986]-authenticated domain and RFC5322.From domain must have the same Organizational Domain.
-In strict mode,

-Kucherawy (ed), et al.  Expires 22 September 2020              [Page 10]

-Internet-Draft                  DMARCbis                      March 2020

-   only an exact DNS domain match is considered to produce Identifier Alignment.
+In strict mode, only an exact DNS domain match is considered to produce Identifier Alignment.